 However, do note that all ticket counters will be closed in the morning on January 23, due to full dress rehearsal of the Republic Day Parade.

-Note: Aadhaar Card, Voter ID Card or government-issued identity card must be presented in order to purchase tickets.
+Aadhaar Card, Voter ID or other government-issued identity card must be presented along with a completed copy of the Requisition Form attached to this notice in order to purchase tickets.

-The Republic Day Parade is followed up by a Beating of the Retreat Ceremony in the afternoon on January 29 each year.
+The Republic Day Parade is followed by a Beating Retreat ceremony at Vijay Chowk on Rajpath, in the afternoon of January 29 each year.
 It symbolizes retreat after a day on the battlefield and features performances by bands of the three wings of the Indian military -- the Army, Navy and Air Force.
-Tickets are also available for the full dress rehearsal of this event at the above outlets.

 - Republic Day Parade -- 500 rupees for reserved seats.
-200 rupees, 100 rupees and 50 rupees for unreserved seats.
+100 rupees and 20 rupees for unreserved seats.
 Reserved seats are located closer to the main stage where all the action takes place.
 Unreserved seating is provided on a first-come basis.
 If you have unreserved tickets, make sure you arrive at the venue early to get the best position.

 - Beating Retreat Ceremony (Full Dress Rehearsal on January 28) -- 50 rupees and 20 rupees.
 All seats are unreserved.